 2.5.14.
 "End-outline marker lamp" means the lamp fitted near to the extreme outer edge and as close as possible to the top of the vehicle and intended to indicate clearly the vehicle's overall width.
 This lamp is intended, for certain vehicles and trailers, to complement the vehicle's front and rear position lamps by drawing particular attention to its bulk.

 2.5.15.
-"Side marker lamp" means a lamp used to indicate the presence of the vehicle when viewed from the side.
+"Side-marker lamp" means a lamp used to indicate the presence of the vehicle when viewed from the side.

 2.5.16.
 "Daytime running lamp" means a lamp facing in a forward direction used to make the vehicle more easily visible when driving during daytime.